-Free database of IR, NMR, Raman, UV, and mass spectra of hundreds of thousands of spectra originally compiled by BioRad-Sadtler and now owned and supplemented by Wiley.
+Database of IR, NMR, Raman, UV, and mass spectra of hundreds of thousands of spectra originally compiled by BioRad-Sadtler and now owned and supplemented by Wiley.
 Searchable by name, CAS-RN, InChI key.
 Sign up for free account to view full size spectra and details.
 You can box-zoom and overlay your own spectrum for comparison.
 Limit 10 free searches per month.

 CAS has added experimental spectra for over 700,000 compounds in the Registry database.
 IR, MS and NMR spectra are from Wiley spectral databases and the Japanese SDBS database, plus ~75,000 experimental 13C and 1H NMR spectra from BioRad-Sadtler.
 In addition, there are millions of predicted proton and 13C NMR spectra from ACD Labs.